-- Here are a few tips to help protect your feet from infection
+Your feet and legs may get infected if you have diabetes.
+Here are a few tips to help protect your feet from infections.

 Are you suffering from diabetes?
 If yes, then you may encounter problems with your feet and legs.
 High blood sugar puts you at a higher risk for blisters, bunions, ulcers, corns, and calluses.
 When a person has diabetes, even minor injuries may lead to potentially disabling foot infections.